BigBossRabbit/SovereignKey/README.md

 This is in no way a comprehensive list, however, it will be updated with more information as we discover the issues reported:

 - Tails does not start at all on Mac models that use the Apple M1 chip and on many other Mac models.
-Here is a list of all current Known Issues with trying to get Tails to boot on various hardware.

 </details>